arow-oss/goat-guardian/README.md

 The flow for registering a new email address is described below:

-1. The upstream web app must prepare a page with an HTML form asking the user for their email adress and a password to use for Goat Guardian.
+1. The upstream web app must prepare a page with an HTML form asking the end-user for their email adress and a password to use for Goat Guardian.

    It must set the `action` of the form to `POST` and the action to